-I love autumn- this much you know is true.
-But, as the days get cooler and my life transforms from the laid-back carefree days of summer to the busy hustle and bustle of fall, I jump at the first chance there is to escape on vacation.
-When I moved to Ireland for my Master’s program, it took maybe two weeks of grad school classes until the Scholar and I were desperate for a reprieve.
+I love autumn — this much you know is true.
+But, as the days get cooler and my life transforms from the laid-back days of summer to the hustle and bustle of fall, I jump at the chance to escape.
+When I moved to Ireland for my Master’s program, it took maybe two weeks of grad school before the Scholar and I were desperate for a reprieve.
 And just like that, a trip to Galway was born.

-Because we only had a long weekend and a very limited budget, we chose to stay in Ireland and travel west from Dublin to Galway.
-We booked a last minute roundtrip bus fare and a room at Snoozles Hostel and happily left Dublin for our three-day getaway.
+Because we only had a long weekend and a very limited budget, we chose to stay in Ireland — Galway was an easy choice.
+We booked a last minute roundtrip bus fare and a room at Snoozles Hostel.
+Then, we happily left Dublin for our three-day getaway.

 The Perfect Day in Galway

-One of the biggest draws of Galway is its proximity to some of the best sites in Ireland – the Aran Islands, the Burren, Connemara, and the Cliffs of Moher.
-Since we didn’t have the luxury of renting a car, we were forced to sign ourselves up for the dreaded, embarrassingly touristy bus tour, because without the luxury of renting a car, it was our only real option.
-Yes, we were the youngest people on the tour, and yes, it was mildly awkward when our bus pulled up to the pub and we filed out along with all the other foreigners for our “traditional” Irish meal of ham and potatoes.
-But HEY, we were on a budget, and I was determined to cross some of these places off my list.
+One of the biggest draws of Galway is its proximity to some of the best sites in Ireland – the Aran Islands, the Burren, Connemara, the Cliffs of Moher.
+We signed up for the dreaded, embarrassingly touristy bus tour, because without the luxury of renting a car, it was our only real option.
+Yes, we were the youngest people on the tour.
+Yes, it was mildly awkward when our bus pulled up to the pub and we filed out along with all the other foreigners for our “traditional” Irish meal of ham and potatoes.
+But HEY, we were on a budget.
+I was determined to cross some of these places off my list, no matter how.

 Stop #1.
 The Burren

-Besides the cross-country drive from Dublin to Galway, this was my first true glimpse of the Irish countryside – and it was breathtaking.
-Miles upon miles of stone-fenced fields scattered with sheep with their backsides spray-painted different colors so the local farmers could identify their flocks.
+Besides the cross-country drive from Dublin to Galway, this was my first true glimpse of the Irish countryside.
+It was breathtaking.
+Miles upon miles of stone-fenced fields were scattered with sheep, whose backsides were spray-painted different colors.
+This is so the local farmers can identify their flocks.